This post contains affiliate links. If you buy through these links, I may earn a small commission.

 So in Spring, I enjoy making Dandelion Jelly and we love eating it year round on toast and spread on English muffins for breakfast.

 It’s quite easy to make and doesn’t take a long time to put up a batch.
 It has a sweet and delicious taste – now I have 8 jars in my pantry for us to enjoy all year around.

 Here’s how to make Dandelion Jelly from fresh dandelion flowers for your family; great for gifts too!

 Note: One batch will make about 4 or 5 half pint jars.

-When you are ready for the next step, pour the contents from the measuring cup through a strainer into a large pot.
+When you are ready for the next step, pour the contents from the measuring cup and strain through a strainer into a large pot.
 I like to use a really big saucepan.

 Bring this mixture to a full rolling boil, which is a boil that cannot be stirred down.

 Once it boils, add 1 package of Certo liquid fruit pectin.
 You may also be able to use powdered pectin.